Delage D6: Bodies

 Delage took a traditional view of its role as a car producer, and provided cars in bare chassis form to have their bodies fitted by one of the more prestigious bespoke body builders operating (in most cases) in the Paris area which reflected the way that most of France's auto-industry had, from the earliest days, been concentrated on this one region.
-The D6 therefore appeared, throughout its life, in a wide variety of (frequently) elegant shapes.
+The D6 therefore appeared, throughout its life, in a wide variety of shapes.

-The list of coach builders whose bodies were fitted on the Delage D6 reads like a list of France's leading coachbuilders, many of them descended from carriage builders from the pre-motorcar days.
+Many of France's leading coachbuilders created bodies for the D6, many of them descended from carriage builders from the pre-motorcar days.
 Body builders most frequently mentioned in connection with Delage include Letourneur & Marchand and their subsidiary, Autobineau, Henri Chapron, Henri Labourdette, Marius Franay and, especially after the coming together with Delahaye, Alphonse Guilloré.

 Chronology

 The D6 was introduced in 1930 as a replacement for the Delage DM, but in view of the range of six-cylinder engines with which it was offered it could also be seen as a replacement for the smaller engined Delage DR.

 In 1930 the D6 was one in a range of three Delage models on offer.
 The other two were the slightly lighter (but still six-cylinder powered) DS and, at the top of the range, the very large D8 launched the previous year.
 All three faced strong economic headwinds in the wake of the 1929 stockmarket crashes.